TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 - Each time you run the pipeline, go through all possible parameters to ensure you are creating a config ideal for your data.
 If you do not specify a value for a parameter, the default will be used.
 All parameters used can be found in the `log` file.
 WHEN IN DOUBT, SPECIFY ALL PARAMETERS

-- You must name your config file `NF_splicing_pipeline.config`
+- You must name your config file `NF_splicing_pipeline.config` (as specified in main.pbs)

 - Your `NF_splicing_pipeline.config` must be in the directory that you are running your analysis.

-- The `readlength` here should be the length of the reads - if read leangth is not a multiple of 5 (ex- 76 or 151), set 'readlength' to nearest multiple of 5 (ex- 75 or 150).
+- The `readlength` here should be the length of the reads - if read length is not a multiple of 5 (ex- 76 or 151), set 'readlength' to nearest multiple of 5 (ex- 75 or 150).
 This extra base is an artifact of Illumina sequencing

 - To run full pipeline, you **must** specify the following: `reads.csv`, `rmats_pairs.txt`, `readlength`, `assembly_name`, `star_index`, and `reference gtf`.
 This string can be a relative path from the directory in which you run Nextflow in, an absolute path or a link.

+- The star indexes must be generated prior to executing the pipeline (this is a separate step).

 - Currently, the two options for genomes are hg38 and mm10.
 If you wish to use a newer version of the genome, you will need to add this to the post-processing script.